ESSENTIALS OF DIAGNOSIS

 A. Response to Painful Stimuli

 Purposeful limb withdrawal from painful stimuli implies that sensory pathways from and motor pathways to the stimulated limb are functionally intact.
 Unilateral absence of responses despite application of stimuli to both sides of the body in turn implies a corticospinal lesion; bilateral absence of responsiveness suggests brainstem involvement, bilateral pyramidal tract lesions, or psychogenic unresponsiveness.
-Decorticate (flexor) posturing may occur with lesions of the internal capsule and rostral cerebral peduncle and decerebrate (extensor) posturing with dysfunction ...
+Decorticate (flexor) posturing may occur with lesions of the internal capsule and rostral cerebral peduncle and decerebrate (extensor) ...